Data Centers in Oklahoma City

 |---|---|---|

-| Global Connectivity Grade | B | A solid secondary market with good regional and national connectivity options. |
+| Global Connectivity Grade | B | Solid regional connectivity, suitable for many general business applications. |

-| Direct Cloud On-Ramps | 0 — as of September 2025 | Nearest major on-ramp hub is Dallas.
-Private network extensions are available. |
+| Direct Cloud On-Ramps | 0 — as of September 2025 | Nearest major on-ramp hub is Dallas; private network extensions are available. |

-| Power Cost | $0.06/kWh — as of May 2025 | Significantly below the US average, offering a major operational cost advantage. |
+| Power Cost | US$0.058/kWh, as of May 2025 | Among the lowest industrial power costs in the United States. |

 | Tax Incentives | Yes | State provides sales and property tax exemptions for qualifying data centers. |